Family, Home and Consumer Programs

 Area Farm Markets

-- Norwood Farm and Craft Market, limited days-check out website for schedule
+- Norwood Farm and Craft Market, Even Saturdays, starting Nov 8th, off for holiday week-ends only.
+Check out website for schedule

-Saturdays at Norwood Livery, off Grand Ave. near Library and Firestation
+at Norwood Livery, Summt St. near Library and Firestation

 - Telluride Farm Market, Fridays -Gondola Plaza & Oak Street, Spring to Fall only